Drakan1/achallonge/README.md

 * `aiohttp`

 Optional:
- * `cchardet` faster replacement for chardet, as mentionned on the aiohttp page
+ * `faust-cchardet` faster replacement for chardet, as mentionned on the aiohttp page
  * `aiodns` for speeding up DNS resolving, highly recommended by aiohttp

 # Python version support